 Step 2: With a medium cookie scoop (around 1.5 tablespoons), portion out the cookie dough and roll it into balls.
 You should get around 16-18 cookie dough balls from this batch.

-Step 3: Roll each cookie dough ball in granulated sugar first and then in powdered sugar.
+Step 3: Roll each cookie dough ball in granulated sugar first and then in powdered sugar (often called confectioners' sugar).
 Rolling the cookies in granulated sugar first prevents the powdered sugar from melting.

 Step 5: Remove the cookies from the oven and allow them to cool on the sheet tray for 5-10 minutes before transferring them to a cooling rack.